- GDP (PPP):

 - FDI Inflow:

-Cyprus’s economic freedom score is 68.1, making its economy the 44th freest in the 2019 Index.
-Its overall score has increased by 0.3 point, with improvements in labor freedom, government integrity, and government spending offsetting a steep decline in judicial effectiveness.
-Cyprus is ranked 22nd among 44 countries in the Europe region, and its overall score is just below the regional average but well above the world average.
+Cyprus’s economic freedom score is 71.4, making its economy the 33rd freest in the 2021 Index.
+Its overall score has increased by 1.3 points, primarily because of improvements in judicial effectiveness and government integrity.
+Cyprus is ranked 19th among 45 countries in the Europe region, and its overall score is above the regional and world averages.

 Cyprus gained independence from the United Kingdom in 1960.
-Tensions between the Greek majority and Turkish minority have led to repeated episodes of violence, and a U.N. buffer zone has separated the Greek Cypriot Republic of Cyprus from the Turkish Republic of Northern Cyprus since 1974.
+Tensions between the Greek majority and the Turkish minority led to repeated episodes of violence, and a U.N. buffer zone has separated the Greek Cypriot Republic of Cyprus from the Turkish Republic of Northern Cyprus since 1974.
 The Republic of Cyprus joined the European Union in 2004.
-U.N.-brokered reunification talks have yet to resume after collapsing in 2017.
-Center-right Cyprus President Nicos Anastasiades, who has served as head of state and head of government since 2013, won a second five-year term in 2018.
+U.N.-brokered reunification talks collapsed in 2017 and, despite informal talks, have yet to resume.
+Disputes over offshore hydrocarbon resources remain heated, and tensions have flared up several times during the past year.
+Center-right Cyprus President Nicos Anastasiades won a second five-year term in 2018.
 Services such as tourism, finance, shipping, and real estate account for more than 80 percent of GDP.
-Development of offshore hydrocarbon resources is a priority.

-There are significant restrictions on ownership of real estate by non-EU residents.
-An independent and impartial judiciary that operates under British traditions and upholds due process rights retains high levels of public trust in the Republic of Cyprus, although long court delays tend to undermine that trust.
-Corruption, patronage, and a lack of transparency are endemic in the Turkish-controlled area.
+Although property rights are generally respected in Cyprus, property registration and the enforcement of contracts are not efficient.
+In the Republic of Cyprus, an independent and impartial judiciary that operates under British traditions and upholds due process retains high levels of public trust, but long court delays tend to undermine that trust.
+Corruption, patronage, and a lack of transparency continue to flourish in the Turkish-controlled area.

-The top personal income tax rate is 35 percent, and the top corporate tax rate is 12.5 percent.
-Other taxes include value-added and real estate taxes.
-The overall tax burden equals 33.6 percent of total domestic income.
-Over the past three years, government spending has amounted to 38.7 percent of the country’s output (GDP), and budget surpluses have averaged 0.7 percent of GDP.
-Public debt is equivalent to 99.3 percent of GDP.
+The top individual income tax rate is 35 percent, and the top corporate tax rate is 12.5 percent.
+The overall tax burden equals 24.5 percent of total domestic income.
+Government spending has amounted to 40.0 percent of total output (GDP) over the past three years, and budget surpluses have averaged 0.01 percent of GDP.
+Public debt is equivalent to 94.9 percent of GDP.